scalameta/metals/docs/troubleshooting/proxy.md

 you can use the `COURSIER_REPOSITORIES` environment variable.
 This will tell Coursier to try to download artifacts from your private artifact repository.
-This is also available as a setting in the Metals Visual Studio Code and coc-metals extensions.
+This is also available as a setting in the Metals Visual Studio Code and `nvim-metals` extensions.

 ## Proxy settings

 In some cases, workspaces might require a proxy in order to resolve the needed artifacts.
-Depending on the way Metals server is started, proxy settings can be specified using properties inside a `.jvmopts` file and `metals.serverProperties` (for Visual Studio Code or coc-metals extensions) or via properties for Coursier and Metals invocations.
+Depending on the way Metals server is started, proxy settings can be specified using properties inside a `.jvmopts` file and `metals.serverProperties` for Visual Studio Code or `serverProperties` in your settings table for `nvim-metals`, or via properties for Coursier and Metals invocations.

 However, because proxy properties might vary between workspaces and a Bloop server must work for multiple clients at the same time they are not forwarded to